Hostile Takeover

 Not dead, just powered off, J told herself.
 The core still hummed.
 Oil still flowed.

-Did she faint?
+Had she fainted?
 Ironic, if Uzi overheated first, but perhaps workers weren’t rated to endure the same temperatures as disassemblers.
-Or something had siphoned all her coolant.
+Or maybe something had siphoned all her coolant.

 Time: 6:00 | 0.7km to spire